 Plus, you’re going to come out of this with an amazing new group of like-minded friends, and a boat load of amazing photos, I’ll make sure of that!

-I can’t wait to travel the world together with you in 2018.
+I can’t wait to travel the world together with you.